skabhishek/skabhishek/README.md

 - Strong focus on **DevOps practices**, automating CI/CD pipelines using **Azure DevOps** and **GitHub Actions**.
 - Proven ability to enhance **application availability, security, and performance** through efficient architectural strategies.

-Explore my repositories and projects to see how I turn ideas into impactful solutions.
-Let’s connect and create something amazing together! 🌟
+Explore my repositories and projects to see how I turn ideas into impactful solutions. 🌟

 ---